burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 Requirements by C++2023 standard:

 * The explicit object parameter must be the first parameter.
-* An explicit object parameter such as self in the example below is prefixed with the keyword `this` (`this Test& self`).
+* An explicit object parameter, such as self in the example below, is prefixed with the keyword `this` (`this Test& self`).

 Example: